mutablealligator/groupflow_simulator/README.md

 GroupFlow
 =========

-This project aims to create a POX fork of the NOX-Classic Castflow implementation, supplemented with full IGMP v3 support implemented in the controller.
-This will allow the Castflow multicast proposals to be used in a live OpenFlow SDN network with standard IGMP v3 hosts.
+This project aims to create a POX fork/extension of the NOX-Classic Castflow implementation, supplemented with full IGMP v3 support implemented in the controller.
+This will allow SDN multicast proposals to be deployed in a live OpenFlow SDN network with standard IGMPv3 hosts.
 The end goal of this project is to provide a testbed for developers aiming to test new multicast ideas in a software defined network.

 ![GroupFlow deployment](https://github.com/alexcraig/GroupFlow/blob/master/docs/CastflowDeploymentDiagram.png?raw=true)